Disney characters say tourists inappropriately touched them

 The same day, the 36-year-old Disney employee who portrays Minnie Mouse posed for pictures with a man and his wife from Minnesota.
 Minnie Mouse gave the man a hug and he groped her chest three times, according to the sheriff’s incident report.

-She alerted her supervisors and identified pictures of the 61-year-old man from Brewster, Minnesota.
+She alerted her supervisors and identified pictures of Gary Obermoller, a 61-year-old man from Brewster, Minnesota.
 She decided against pressing charges.

+In a phone interview, Obermoller denied the accusation and told The Associated Press on Friday that the woman had misidentified him.

+“I’m not saying that it did not happen — I’m just saying it wasn’t me who did it,” Obermoller said.

-But it wasn’t the first time the man’s name had been raised by Disney World employees during his trip.
-The man also had “an inappropriate interaction with a cast member” Dec.
+But it wasn’t the only time Obermoller’s name was raised by Disney World employees during his trip.
+He also had “an inappropriate interaction with a cast member” Dec.
 5 at the Magic Kingdom, according an incident report that didn’t provide any additional details.
-Disney declined to elaborate.
+Disney declined to elaborate and Obermoller said he did not know what the alleged incident involved.

 Disney took some action to ban the man, who is a Disney Vacation Club member, from the theme parks.
 “As a result, he was trespassed from all of Walt Disney World property, to exclude the Saratoga Springs resort,” the sheriff’s report said.